When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • David Jaxon: An English actor.

-• Frankie Jaxon: An African-American vaudeville singer.
+• Frankie Jaxon: An African-American vaudeville singer prominent in the 1920s and 30s.

 • Honoré Jaxon: A Canadian secretary to Louis Riel during the North-West rebellion.